serpenttttt/flita2/README.md

-#The purpose of the work:
+# The purpose of the work:
 ```
-to create a program in Python that allows you to increase the volume of the graph, visualize this graph, allow it to be used.
+To create a program in Python that allows you to increase the
+volume of the graph, visualize this graph, allow it to be used.
 ```